Final Paper Assignment

 Review other articles on the paper process (see links below), reread as needed, ask in class, email me, meet with me, and remember the goal is your honest effort and learning.

 And remember that forever in life you will be faced with many situations where you do not know exactly what others expect or desire, including supervisors, clients, customers, judges, and even family.
 You will also face many difficult decisions and situations, and much uncertainty.
-So if you feel that uncertainty here, this is an opportunity to practice doing your best in those circumstances.
+If you feel that uncertainty here, this is an opportunity to practice doing your best in those circumstances and with the guidance provided.
+Ask me, but don't wait till the last minute.

 And above all, remember the goal is your learning about the topic and communicating it, the process of research, thinking, writing, and editing.
 Remember to put in good, honest effort.